-During the 2013 season, we completed the excavation of two of Lost Churches and associated cemeteries: Bradesti and Lueta.
-However, our osteology team has uncovered a very strange phenomenon: within another of our lost churches, the Teleac church, 69 out of 70 individuals were juveniles ans 49 were of preterm or fetal age, all of which dated to the 17th century.
-We have started in 2014 and continued in 2015 to explore the environment that created this very unique skeletal assemblage.
-For that purpose, we began excavating Teleac’ sister church in Valeni, with outstanding results.
-We have discovered two building phases, an early medieval and a Gothic one, but the stratigraphy indicates that there is an even earlier church, probably made out of wood.
+In 2014, we have started exploring the skeletal assemblage of the “lost church” of Valeni, with outstanding results We have discovered an early medieval and a Gothic church, but the stratigraphy indicates that there is an even earlier church that we have not yet identified.
 The most surprising result of our 2014 campaign is the presence of what appears to be a migration period, pre-Christian tumulus under the church, as indicated by the burial of a horse associated with several individuals buried in fetal position.
 These results could also shed light on the Christianizing processes in the region as well as the relation between the various churches and their subsidiaries.
 Through a more thorough study of the cemeteries and their occupants, we will also explore the different processes that led to the penetration of Protestantism in the region and then its subsequent return to Catholicism.
 In 2021, we will continue exploring the medieval cemetery as well as the ossuary of our “lost church”, expanding our excavation beyond the initial walls of the cemetery itself.

 Our excavation will deploy a bioarchaeological field approach.
 Within this context, we will concentrate our work on the individuals themselves and their immediate surroundings (i.e. clothing implements, jewelry, coffin and other primary funerary depositions.
 During one session of the excavation, we expect each participant to fully excavate a minimum of two individuals.
 All participants will receive basic training in human anatomy and morphology in order to fully take advantage of the opportunities presented during excavation.